+6c.
 Co-Supervision

-Individuals from outside the University may serve as co-supervisors upon recommendation of the Biology Graduate Program Committee, and approval of the Dean of the College of Graduate Studies.
+Individuals from outside the University may serve as co-supervisors upon recommendation of the Associate Head Graduate Studies for Biology, and approval of the Dean of the College of Graduate Studies.

 These individuals are defined as members outside of the Biology Graduate Program, Assistant/Associate Professors without review, Instructors, Biology Adjunct faculty, faculty from other Universities or with agency employees (e.g. Parks Canada, Environment Canada, Agriculture and Agri-Food Canada).

-If partners/spouses co-supervise a graduate student, the Supervisory Committee must be expanded to include another member.
+If partners/spouses cosupervise a graduate student, the Supervisory Committee must be expanded to include another member.